philipwalton/solved-by-flexbox/demos/vertical-centering.md

 </div>

-<p>Unlike some of the existing vertical alignment techniques, with Flexbox the presence of sibling elements doesn't affect their ability to be vertically aligned.</p>
+Unlike some of the existing vertical alignment techniques, with Flexbox the presence of sibling elements doesn't affect their ability to be vertically aligned.

 <div class="Demo Aligner">